 What if I have a holiday booked?

-Titration lasts about 12 weeks, and it’s important that youre at home with reliable internet during this time.
+Titration usually lasts around 12-14 weeks, but can take up to 16 weeks, and it’s important that youre at home with reliable internet during this time.
 If you’re planning travel, medical procedures, or any extended time away, please let us know as soon as possible so we can help you plan.

 I am moving or changing GP.
 What should I do?